Cram\'{e}r-type moderate deviations for Studentized two-sample $U$-statistics with applications: Moderate deviations for Studentized -statistics

-For the standardized two-sample $U$-statistic of the form $\sigma_{\bn}^{-1}(U_{\bn} -\theta) $, a uniform Berry-Esseen bound of order $O\{ (n_1 \wedge n_2)^{-1/2} \}$ was obtained by \cite{HelmersJanssen_1982} and \cite{Borovskich_1983}.
-Using a concentration inequality approach, \cite{ChenShao_2007} proved a refined uniform bound and also established an optimal non-uniform Berry-Esseen bound.
-For large deviation asymptotics of two-sample $U$-statistics, we refer to \cite{NikitinPonikarov_2006} and the references therein.
+For the standardized two-sample $U$-statistic of the form $\sigma _{\bar{n} }^{-1}(U_{\bar{n}} -\theta) $, a uniform Berry--Esseen bound of order $O\{ (n_1 \wedge n_2)^{-1/2} \}$ was obtained by \citet{HelmersJanssen1982} and \citet{Borovskich1983}.
+Using a concentration inequality approach, \citet{ChenShao2007} proved a refined uniform bound and also established an optimal nonuniform Berry--Esseen bound.
+For large deviation asymptotics of two-sample $U$-statistics, we refer to \citet {NikitinPonikarov2006} and the references therein.